Coverdeal Holdings Limited (referred to as ‘we’, ‘us’, ‘our’, ‘Company’ or the ‘Coverdeal’), is the owner of globtrex brand and of this website.

 We will keep your personal data for as long as we have a business relationship with you.
 Once our business relationship with you has ended, we keep your data for as long as necessary to meet our legal, regulatory and business requirements.
 Retention periods may be extended in case there are some legal, or regulatory requirements to retain data, including where certain data might be relevant to any potential litigation.

-When we determine that we no longer need to hold your personal data, we will undertake one or more of the following: delete it from our systems and destroy hard copies, archive the personal data so it is beyond use and/or encrypt the relevant personal data.
+When we determine that we no longer need to hold your personal data, we will undertake one or more of the following: delete it from our systems and destroy hard copies, archive the personal data so it is beyond use or anonymize/mask the relevant personal data.

 15. Your data protection rights

-With respect to European Economic Area residents and to the extent that your personal information is processed by the Company you have following legal rights under GDPR in relation to the data that we hold about you:
+With respect to European Economic Area residents and where your personal information is processed by the Company you have following legal rights under GDPR in relation to the data that we hold about you:

 - Right of access – you have the right to request a copy of the information that we hold about you.